Eagle Aerospace Academy

 Our Mission

-Our Mission is to produce outstanding citizens and future leaders through a systematic core education and leadership mentoring.
+Our Mission is to produce outstanding citizens both civilian and military and great future leaders through a systematic core education and leadership mentoring.

 Three Eagle trained Cadets have graduated the Air Force Academy!
 Our current Cadet Commander Cadet Colonel Gerrit Bates has been awarded a full Scholarship to Embry Riddle Aeronautical University for Fall of 2025.

-We believe peer to peer interaction and hands on learning is the superior way for our cadets to learn.
+We believe peer to peer interaction and hands on learning is the superior way for our cadets to learn and develop as future leaders.

 You cannot learn to lead or be effective as a leader by being lectured in class.
 Leadership skills are best learned hands on, by being placed in a position of responsibility.